 The English Department is one of Mill Hill’s largest departments offering a hugely varied programme of teaching throughout the school.
-The department comprises six full-time and two part-time teachers.
+The department comprises seven full-time and two part-time teachers.
 The nature of the subject is wonderfully diverse but our principal aim is to teach literacy, this being the state of being able to read, write and communicate, and we regard close reference to English Literature as crucial in this quest.
 But the subject is not confined to the literary – it aims to teach about many aspects of modern communication and Millhillians are encouraged to develop as speakers/debaters as well as simply learning how to write well or study texts.

-In the Fourth Form (Year 9) all new pupils undertake a course covering a range of texts and activities, including the study of a Shakespeare play, poetry of other cultures and traditions and at least three novels, all of which are examined at the end of the Summer Term.
-This is essential preparation for the GCSE course that follows over the next two years in the Remove and Fifth Form (Years 10 and 11) and which covers, among other things, a further six texts at least including one further Shakespeare play and a range of skills and approaches in the study of English Language.
-At A Level pupils study English Literature and they will study six modules which will incorporate about 8-10 major works from 1300 to the present day.
-A Level English is a very popular choice at Mill Hill and has become increasingly so in recent years.
-There is also an active English Society that runs a number of activities and events throughout the academic year, including lectures (often led by outside speakers), theatre trips and reading circles, including the popular “Mince Pies and Christmas Readings” each December.
+In the Fourth Form (Year 9) all new pupils undertake a course covering a range of texts and activities, including the study of a Shakespeare play, a variety of poetry, both heritage and contemporary, and at least two novels.
+Much of the assessment is continuous but there is also a skills-based English Language examination in the summer term.
+All of this is essential preparation for the GCSE course that follows over the next two years in the Remove and Fifth Form (Years 10 and 11) and which covers, among other things, at least a further four texts at least including one further Shakespeare play and a range of skills and approaches in the study of English Language.
+At A Level pupils study English Literature and they will study for modules over two years which comprise prose, poetry and drama.
+These will incorporate about 8-10 major works from 1300 to the present day.
+80% of the A level course is assessed by final examination and 20% by coursework.